How to View and Edit Metadata in macOS 10.14

 2. Once the file is open, and you can access the "Properties" box, you can then proceed to effect changes in various aspects of the file, including the title, author, keywords, etc.

-3. To remove an ill-fitting metadata key or value, simply select the undesirable key, and then hit "Backspace" or "Delete" key.
+3. To remove an ill-fitting metadata key or value, simply select the undesirable key, and then hit the "Backspace" or "Delete" key.

 Buy PDFelement right now!